-You are the face of your business, so only you know what makes your business special.
+You are the face of your business, so only you know what makes your online coaching business model special.
 Emphasize your credentials and testimonials which will convey transparency and trustworthiness.

 You can include a short write up, or even a video, describing your coaching approach and how you connect with your customers with real-time client feedback.

 If you have expertise in problem solving, focus on one area where you can offer a solution better than others.
 For instance, mention how you facilitating a group problem-solving session for executives helped them share their understanding of the multi-dimensional business problem, differing perspectives, aided creative, out-of-the-box thinking and arrived at an acceptable logical conclusion.